dnizzolo/ski/README.md

 ### REPL for lambda calculus

-Similarly there is a REPL for lambda calculus which is invoked with the `lambda-driver-loop` function.
+Similarly there is a REPL for lambda calculus which is invoked by the [LAMBDA-DRIVER-LOOP][] function.

 ### Combinator programs